TomoyamiP/rails-watch-list/README.md

+🎬 Watch-List

+A simple Ruby on Rails app for browsing movies via the OMDb API, saving favorites into custom watchlists, and leaving reviews.

+⸻

 🚀 Features
 	•	🔍 Search movies from the OMDb API
 	•	📜 Create and manage watchlists to organize your favorite films